 Board meetings are held on the first Wednesday of the month from September through May, at 6:30 pm in the carriage house of the Babcock Smith House, 124 Granite St.

-Programs are held on Sundays in the carriage house of the Babcock Smith House, 124 Granite St. The programs are free for members and $5 for non-members.
+Programs are held on Sundays in the carriage house of the Babcock Smith House, 124 Granite St.

 September 16: Life in the 18th Century, New London and the surrounding area.
-Patricia Schaefer.
+By Patricia Schaefer.
 New London was a growing, bustling seaport in the 18th century.
 We explored how people spent their time, what was important to them, and why life in “the good old days” was anything but simple.